CexyNature/SARS-CoV-2/README.md

 [![Binder](https://binder.pangeo.io/badge_logo.svg)](https://binder.pangeo.io/v2/gh/CexyNature/SARS-CoV-2/master)

 This notebook is also available as a web app (currently running in this [url](http://3.81.250.26:5006/appv2)).
+This app can be run locally using `bokeh serve --show bokeh-app/main_app.py`

 <img src="NB_screenshot.png" width="800">